- Sep 01 • 10 months ago

 It’s been wonderful.
 Thank you very much.

-Join us again next month as we meet Head of NetRefer’s Human Resources Department – Federico Russo.
+Watch the next entry in our Walk & Talk series with Head of NetRefer’s Human Resources Department – Federico Russo.

 A special thank you goes out to Andrew Bonello for conducting the interview.